moebiussurfing/ofxSurfingImGui/README.md

 ## 4. TYPES ENGINE [WIP]

-One step forward for ofHelpers:
+One step forward for **ofHelpers**:

-* Fast **ofParameter**s widgets layout: responsive-auto_fit width, height, amount items per row, and different styles for the same types or even repeated parameters.
+* Fast **ofParameter**s widgets layout: responsive-auto_fit width, height, amount items per row, and different styles for the same types or even repeated parameters with different styles.

 * Also **ofParameterGroup** and their inside **ofParameters**, can be customized too with different **ImGui::Tree** settings, collapsed and nested.

 #### FEATURES

+Instead of the **ofxImGui** behavior, where you can't change the param widget style, we will have:
 1. A more powerful **Layout Engine** to improve: "responsive" layouts and customized widgets.
-2. Draw each **ofParameter** types with different styles.
-(Instead of the **ofxImGui** behavior, where you can't change the param widget style.)
+2. Draw each **ofParameter** type with different styles.
 3. Especially useful when **ofParameters** are into an **ofParameterGroup**.
 4. Queue settings for an **ofParameter** to define configurations to be applied when the widget is drawn when drawing a group.
-5. You can exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
+5. You can hide or exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
 6. You can customize how **ofParameterGroup** / **ImGui::Tree** are presented.

 <details>